-To focus our efforts and increase our impact, we have designed two umbrella focus areas under the themes Improved Patient Outcomes and Science of Prevention and Detection.
+To focus our efforts and increase our impact, we have designed two umbrella focus areas under the themes Improved Patient Outcomes and Science of Early Detection and Intervention.

 To highlight our sense of urgency, we expect that clinical research projects should result in patient impact within 5 years and are expected to start within 6 months of approval unless otherwise agreed.